Idioms and metaphors – Happiness is Yellow

 STUDY SECTION

-Study the words and expressions to talk about being happy.
-Open each toggle, read the words and examples.
-Listen to the audio recordings.
+Study the words and expressions related to being happy.

 FEELING HAPPY